 A warm welcome and meeting overview will be provided by Dawn Tiura, President and CEO, SIG.
 Join us with your camera on and your microphone open for this interactive roundtable format meeting.
 Learn from your peers, gain insights from our provider experts, and leave with new knowledge, strategies and contacts.

-Dawn Tiura, CEO and President of SIG, SIG University and Future of Sourcing Digital Publication, has over 26 years leadership experience, with the past 22 years focused on the sourcing and outsourcing industry.
+Dawn Tiura, CEO and President of SIG, SIG University and Future of Sourcing digital publication, has more than 26 years of leadership experience, with the past 22 years focused on the sourcing and outsourcing industry.
 In 2007, Dawn joined SIG as CEO, but has been active in SIG as a speaker and trusted advisor since 1999, bringing the latest developments in sourcing and outsourcing to SIG members.
 Prior to joining SIG, Dawn held leadership positions as CEO of Denali Group and before that as a partner in a CPA firm.
 Dawn is actively involved on a number of boards promoting civic, health and children's issues in the Jacksonville, Florida area.
 Dawn is a licensed CPA and has a BA from the University of Michigan and an MS in taxation from Golden Gate University.
 Dawn brings to SIG a culture of brainstorming and internal innovation.

 Join us as we openly discuss the importance of executive-level education with Dr. Beena George, Chief Innovation Officer and Professor at the University of St. Thomas.
 As leaders of enterprise, it is as important as ever to stay at the forefront of education, new techniques, advanced technology and evolving processes in order to guide your team to success.
 Dr. George will share her insights on this topic from a top educator's point of view and invite you to ask questions and share what you are doing to remain current in the industry.
 This is an executive-level peer discussion that will not be recorded.
 Speak freely and leave with new ideas and new strategies for ultimate success.